twolodzko/se/README.md

 * `/regex/` matches the lines that match the regular expression specified between `/.../`.
   Regular expressions can be used as bounds of the ranges.
 * `^regex$` can be used instead of `/^regex$/` when matching the whole line.
+  Because in other cases regular expressions are delimited with `/.../`, even when not using slashes `\/` would be interpreted a escaped slash.
 * `addr1,addr2,...,addrN` matches any of the addresses.
 * `!` after the address negates it, e.g. `1!` means all the lines except the first.
 * Addresses can be enclosed with brackets `(addr)`.
 It can be used together with negation,